heremaps/xyz-documentation/docs/api/devguide/workwithfeatures.md

 ## Read Features of a Space

-For querying multiple features in a space use the following request.
+For querying multiple features in a space use the following request:

 ### Request